 Glasgow Caledonian University offers a BSc Hons degree course in Orthoptics.
-Entry requirements are 5 Highers at BBBBC (entry for Widening access is 5 Highers at BBCCC) including English, Maths and a science subject or English and 2 science subjects plus National 5 Maths (if not held at Higher).
+Entry requirements are 5 good Highers including English, Maths and a science subject or English and 2 science subjects plus National 5 Maths (if not held at Higher).
 National 5 Physics preferred.

 You will require a satisfactory criminal record check from Disclosure Scotland to show that you are suitable for this type of work.
 Contact Disclosure Scotland for details on the type you would need.

 You should arrange to visit an orthoptic department before you apply for a course.
 This shows you are committed to and understand the job.